arwebz/personal-site/content/blog/2015-12-20-programming-is-like-writing-prose.md

 ---
 title: Programming is Like Writing Prose
+excerpt:
+  >
+  Programming can be an artful craft.
+Last summer I read a book called Clean
+  Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin.
+Martin talks about the ways to improve old code as well as how to write new, readable, maintainable code using test-driven development (TDD).
+He likens programming to composition.
+You wouldn't pass off your rough draft as the final draft would you?
+tags:
+  - c++
+  - clean code
 ---

 Programming can be an artful craft.
 Last summer I read a book called Clean